GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

             - `useSideBar:` Handles the ability to close or open the sidebar menu when clicking the 'X'
     - `pages` Page logic, page.tsx files located within the app
         - `(private):` Page logic, page.tsx files located within the app -> (pages/private)
+            - `/Events:` Logical parts of the /Events route
+                - `/useEventForm:` All logical parts of the event creation or editing screen
         - `(public):` Page logic, page.tsx files located within the app -> (pages/public)
             - `(public)/Login:` Logical parts of the /Login route
                 - `(public)/Login/useYeti:` Controls the Yeti to handle the animation of "interacting" with inputs